This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 While Mission Dolores is the City’s Basilica, the principal church of the Roman Catholic Archdiocese of San Francisco is the Cathedral of Saint Mary of the Assumption.
 Locals generally call this church Saint Mary’s Cathedral.

 Although initially planned with a more typical design, the new Cathedral, built between 1967 and 1971, is of very contemporary architecture.
 While Archbishop McGucken was participating in the Second Vatican Council, it was suggested that the new Cathedral should reflect the greatness of San Francisco and incorporate the new liturgical directives.

 The acoustics created by the unique design and architecture of the Cathedral make this a wonderous venue for music.
 You can attend Musical Meditations each Sunday from 4 to 5 pm and enjoy the intricate and powerful music from the Ruffatti Organ.

 In the heart of San Francisco, on top of Nob Hil, sits Grace Cathedral, the seat of the Episcopal Diocese of California.
 Grace Cathedral has been near this site since 1849.
-The current Cathedral being built in 1910 after the 1906 earthquake in the French Gothic style.
-Renown for its mosaics, two labyrinths, and its forty-four bell carillon, the Cathedral is awe-inspiring to walk through.
+The current Cathedral was built in 1910 after the 1906 earthquake in the French Gothic style.
+Renowned for its mosaics, two labyrinths, and its forty-four bell carillon, the Cathedral is awe-inspiring to walk through.

 Every Tuesday, a Yoga class is held on the Labyrinth and attended by people of all ages and faiths.
-You can download an “App” and tour the Cathedral on your own or take a behind the scenes tour that includes traveling up four stories to the top of the South Tower.
-Lastly, Evensong service is performed on Thursdays at 5:15 pm.
+You can download an “App” and tour the Cathedral on your own or take a behind-the-scenes tour that includes traveling up four stories to the top of the South Tower.
+Lastly, the Evensong service is performed on Thursdays at 5:15 pm.